Waischbrot/Waischbrot/README.md

 </br>

 ## Favorite Tools 🖥️🛠:
-> I have used many different tools, but these are the ones which i spend the most time with :)
+> I have used many different tools, but these are the ones which i have specialised in :)

 </br>